ubccr/ccrdocs/pages/cloud/lake-effect.md

 * Built on Openstack Cloud Software [Openstack](https://www.openstack.org/)
 * Fault tolerant components to minimize risk of downtime due to underlying hardware failure

+!!!
+Warning
+    CCR does **not** backup LakeEffect Research Cloud.
+Backup of cloud data and configurations is the user’s responsibility!

 ### LakeEffect Resources
 > * 768 total CPU cores